 You don’t want to do that!

 Yep, in the end I was thinking I might even use this zucchini dip as a veggie spaghetti sauce next time.
 A bowlful of al dente pasta with a creamy kind of zucchini pesto on top?
-That doesn’t sound bad at all!
-I’ll try that one out next time.
+Well that doesn’t sound bad at all!
+I will try that one out next time.

 In the meantime, enjoy this vegetable appetizer!